nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 If you wish to be recommended a workout that is tailored to your fitness level, you can use this command.
 The command will recommend a workout and ask if you wish to accept this workout or reject it.

 You can either just type in `recommend`, or you can follow recommend with one of the specified exercise categories.
-The four categories are upperbody, lowebody, aerobic and stretch.
+The four categories are `upperbody`, `lowerbody`, `aerobic` and `stretch`.
 For example, you can key in `recommend upperbody` and a workout that is just for your upperbody will be recommended

 If you do accept it, it will automatically be added into your exercise entries, however you can also choose which exercises you want to add to your exercise entries by keying in the index, separated by spaces.